IkarosKappler/ikrs.http/document_root/README.txt

    header is correctly processed.
  - Check if the 'Content-Range' header is also required in the response headers.
+ - Requests containing the 'Content-Range' field SHOULD return a 206 (Partial Content) response.

 [2013-02-26]
  - Large CGI output (> 100k?) should be buffered on the hard drive.